Choosing the right Business Intelligence (BI) system for your business needs is difficult and often very stressful.

 Sales Leakage Reports.

-A leakage report will not only identify customers that have stopped buying from you (as with the gap analysis report) but also highlight customers at risk by picking up on drops in orders, quantities within orders and order frequency.
+A leakage report will not only identify customers who have stopped buying from you (as with the gap analysis report) but also highlight customers at risk by picking up on drops in orders, quantities within orders and order frequency.

 These allow for a much wider view of the data.
-Within a Matrix report you can choose the headers and rows within a report you create.
+Within a Matrix report, you can choose the headers and rows within a report you create.
 This means that you can compare infinite selections against one another.
 An example of this is a report that compares sales reps against a specific product to get an insight into their differing results.

 How easy is it to set up, run and export a report from the system?
 Can you save these reports either in the system or onto your hard drive?
 You may also have specific needs regarding what formats you can export data in such as .csv files or direct to .pdf.
-More advanced reporting options can include assigning a report to the systems user so that they can be alerted to the report or create an action required for a user based on the report’s findings.
+More advanced reporting options can include assigning a report to the system's user so that they can be alerted to the report or create an action required for a user based on the report’s findings.

 Product Industry Specific.

 Many products have been created to serve niche industries.
 Whilst many have branched out and diversified they may remain limited for use by a different industry due to the foundations of the system.
 A more independent and universal product may be better suited for long-term business development depending upon your company’s requirements.

 Can you export reports and easily share these with your team through email or other communications systems?